Yes, it's true - the Cornhusker State is a lot more than corn.

 Lakes near Lincoln, Nebraska encompassing 5,595 acres with two

-unsupervised beaches, campgrounds, fish cleaning stations, boating
+swimming beaches, campgrounds, fish cleaning stations, boating

 Island State Recreation Area